Medical, dental and veterinary practices should look to post-COVID opportunities.

 These are challenging times for everyone, but they are especially so for independent medical, dental, and veterinary practices as consumers put off routine check-ups and elective procedures.

 The challenges are especially acute for dentists.
-As the CDC noted in a guidance document last week, “Dental settings have unique characteristics that warrant additional infection control considerations.”
+As the CDC noted in a guidance document, “Dental settings have unique characteristics that warrant additional infection control considerations.”
 The guidance recommends that dentists “postpone elective procedures, surgeries, and nonurgent dental visits.”
 In California, most dentists are complying.
 A Health Policy Institute study published by the ADA on April 3rd reports that 69% of dental practices in the state are closed for all but emergency services such as cracked teeth or pain, and another 27.8% are not seeing any patients at all.

 Community banks are helping local practitioners file for PPP loans.